Nash uniformization of chessboard sets by Nash manifolds with corners: Introduction

 \subsection{Semialgebraic setting}

-In Real Algebraic Geometry not only algebraic equalities, but also algebraic inequalities appear, and it seems reasonable to explore until what extent it is possible to prove similar results to Hironaka's desingularization (Theorem \ref{hi1}) in the context of semialgebraic sets.
-Recall that a subset $\Ss\subset\R^n$ is \em semialgebraic \em when it admits a description in terms of a finite boolean combination of polynomial equalities and inequalities, which we will call a \em semialgebraic description\em.
-The category of semialgebraic sets is closed under basic boolean operations but also under usual topological operations: taking closures (denoted by $\cl(\cdot)$), interiors (denoted by $\Int(\cdot)$), connected components, etc. If $\Ss\subset\R^m$ and $\Tt\subset\R^n$ are semialgebraic sets, a map $f:\Ss\to\Tt$ is \em semialgebraic \em if its graph is a semialgebraic set.
-A {\em Nash map} on an open semialgebraic set $U\subset\R^n$ is a semialgebraic smooth map $f:U\to\R^m$.
-Given a semialgebraic set $\Ss\subset\R^n$, a \em Nash map on $\Ss$ \em is the restriction to $\Ss$ of a Nash map $F:U\to\R^m$ on an open semialgebraic neighborhood $U\subset\R^n$ of $\Ss$.
-A {\em Nash subset} $X\subset M$ of a {\em Nash manifold} $M\subset\R^n$ (that is, a semialgebraic set that is a smooth submanifold of $\R^n$) is the zero set of a Nash function $f:M\to\R$, whereas the {\em Nash closure in $M$} of a semialgebraic set $\Ss\subset M$ is the smallest Nash subset $X$ of $M$ that contains $\Ss$.
-In this setting, a {\em Nash normal-crossings divisor} of a Nash manifold $M$ is a Nash set $X\subset M$ whose irreducible components are Nash manifolds of codimension $1$ in $M$ and constitute a transversal family.
+A set $\Ss\subset\R^n$ is \em semialgebraic \em when it admits a description in terms of a finite boolean combination of polynomial equalities and inequalities, which we will call a \em semialgebraic description\em.
+The category of semialgebraic sets is closed under basic boolean operations but also under usual topological operations: taking closures (denoted by $\cl(\cdot)$), interiors (denoted by $\Int(\cdot)$), connected components, etc. If $\Ss\subset\R^n$ is a semialgebraic set, the set $\Ss_{(k)}$ of points of $\Ss$ of (local) dimension $k$ is also a semialgebraic set for each $k\geq0$.
+In addition, if $\Ss$ has dimension $d$, the set $\Ss_{(d)}$ is a closed subset of $\Ss$.